omeatai/Python-Tutorial/README.md

   <summary>6.
 Python Global Variables </summary>

 - Variables that are created outside of a function are known as global variables.

 - Global variables can be used by everyone, both inside of functions and outside.

 - If you create a variable with the same name inside a function, this variable will be local, and can only be used inside the function.

 - The global variable with the same name will remain as it was, global and with the original value.

-- Normally, when you create a variable inside a function, that variable is local, and can only be used inside that function.-
+- Normally, when you create a variable inside a function, that variable is local, and can only be used inside that function.

 - To create a global variable inside a function, you can use the global keyword.

 - Also, use the global keyword if you want to change a global variable inside a function.

 ```py